nickbruggen90/LabsVol8021Q/Project 1.1: Active Directory and Windows 10 Integration/GPO/Network Drive Mapping.md

 ### Network Drive Mapping
-1. Navigate to Group Policy Management.
-Locate root domain, in this instance testlab.local.
-Right-click → Group Policy Objects
+1. Navigate to **Group Policy Management**.
+Locate root domain, in this instance testlab.local. *Right-click → Group Policy Objects*
 2. Choose "new" and name it "Network Drive Mappings"
 ![group policy management](https://github.com/nickbruggen90/LabsVol8021Q/blob/main/Project%201.1%3A%20Active%20Directory%20and%20Windows%2010%20Integration/Images/Screenshot%202025-06-11%20180955.png)
 3. *Right click on the newly created GPO → Edit*.
 Here you can adjust a wide variety of account settings and permissiongs.
 In this walkthrough we will set up a shared network drive.